kjs452/KennysOpenDSKY/README.md

 + **Curses Simulator** - test and develop your code on your computer before uploading it to the Arduino.
 + Better keyboard debounce logic.
 + Allows for easy modifications to add custom apps to the DSKY.
++ Strives to have minimal dependencies on Arduino libraries.

 ## Files
 The main source code is in `KennysOpenDSKY.cpp` and `kennysagc.asm`.